Sunscreen Routine for Pakistani Weather — Step-by-Step Guide

 Shop Glow Boost SPF 65Routine for Sensitive Skin

 Sensitive skin needs a sunscreen routine that avoids harsh layering.
-Keep the routine simple: gentle cleanser, light moisturizer if needed, then mineral sunscreen.
+Keep the routine simple: gentle cleanser, light moisturizer if needed, then mineral sunscreen applied in thin layers and blended well.

 Best Match: Mineral Sunscreen SPF 70